fcharte/RBenchmarkings/README.md

 =====
 Open the [`RBenchmarkings.md`](RBenchmarkings.md) file to see the tests and the results they produce.

-You can run these benchmarks in your own computer by downloading the [`RBenchmarkings.Rmd`](RBenchmarkings.Rmd) file and running in it.
-To do so, you will need R and knitr, ggplot2 and microbenchmark packages.
+You can run these benchmarks in your own computer by downloading the [`RBenchmarkings.Rmd`](RBenchmarkings.Rmd) file and running it.
+To do so, you will need R and the `knitr`, `ggplot2` and `microbenchmark` packages.